CEMeNT-PSAAP/MCDC/docs/source/developer_guide/documentation/philosophy.rst

 The Layered Documentation Philosophy
 ------------------------------------

-MC/DC documentation is written for three complementary audiences.
+MC/DC documentation supports three complementary kinds of work.
-Rather than maintaining separate documentation for each audience, individual documents should progressively layer information from high-level usage to mathematical concepts and implementation details.
+Individual documents should progressively layer information from high-level usage to mathematical concepts and implementation details.
 Readers can naturally stop at the level of detail appropriate for their needs.

-Users
+Using MC/DC
-^^^^^
+^^^^^^^^^^^

-Users build geometry, define materials and sources, configure simulations, execute transport calculations, and analyze results.
+Using MC/DC involves building geometry, defining materials and sources, configuring simulations, executing transport calculations, and analyzing results.

-Documentation for users should emphasize:
+Documentation supporting this work should emphasize:

 - What MC/DC provides.
 - How to use the public API.
 - Tutorials, examples, and recommended workflows.
 - Best practices for building transport models.

-Method Developers
+Developing Methods
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-Method Developers use MC/DC as a platform for developing and evaluating new transport methods and computational algorithms.
+Developing methods in MC/DC includes creating and evaluating new transport methods and computational algorithms.

-Documentation for Method Developers should explain:
+Documentation supporting this work should explain:

 - Mathematical formulations.
 - Numerical algorithms.